nayr31/Cain-for-Foundry/README.md

 Once you have installed the module and its compendia, make sure you do the following:

 1. Go to the Compendium Items tab in Foundry.
-2. Right click on each of the added compendia, and import all content.
+2. Right click on each of the added compendia, and import all content (with the "Keep Document IDs" checked to true).

-**IMPORTANT:** You MUST keep document ids or else the sheets will not work properly!

 3. Done!
 If an update does come out, simply do this again.

 **IMPORTANT:** After importing, its a good idea to reload all character sheets (if you're updating).